-Unmanaged Reservations are usually assigned to machines whose size exactly matches the # requested size, after rounding up to a multiple of the node pool's quantum. # When this property is positive, machines up to this many GB larger than the rounded up # size will be considered. ducc.rm.reserve_overage = 0 # This is the name of the pluggable java class used to implement the DUCC Agents. ducc.agent.configuration.class=org.apache.uima.ducc.agent.config.AgentConfiguration # This is the JMS endpoint through which agents receive state from the Process Manager. ducc.agent.request.endpoint=ducc.agent # This is the JMS endpoint type used for state messages sent by the Process Manager. ducc.agent.request.endpoint.type=topic # This is the JMS endpoint used to communicate # from the managed process to the Agent (Job Process). ducc.agent.managed.process.state.update.endpoint=ducc.managed.process.state.update # This is the JMS endpoint type used to communicate # from the managed process (Job Process) to the Agent. ducc.agent.managed.process.state.update.endpoint.type=socket # Endpoint parameters which are transport specific. # For socket transport params are: # - transferExchange=true - include Camel Exchange wrapper in a message # - synch=false - use socket transport for one-way messaging (no replies neeeded) ducc.agent.managed.process.state.update.endpoint.params=transferExchange=true&sync=false # Note: the Resource Manager uses the data in the node metrics for scheduling. # The interval in milliseconds between node metric publications. # Every agent publishes its updates at this rate.
-On large clusters, a high rate (small # interval) can be a burden on the network. ducc.agent.node.metrics.publish.rate=30000 # This is the JMS endpoint used to send node metrics updates to listeners.
+This is the JMS endpoint type used for RM administrative requests. ducc.rm.via.or.admin.endpoint.type = queue ducc.rm.reserve_overage = 0 +==================================== This is the name of the pluggable java class used to implement the DUCC Agents. ducc.agent.configuration.class=org.apache.uima.ducc.agent.config.AgentConfiguration This is the JMS endpoint through which agents receive state from the Process Manager. ducc.agent.request.endpoint=ducc.agent This is the JMS endpoint type used for state messages sent by the Process Manager. ducc.agent.request.endpoint.type=topic This is the JMS endpoint used to communicate # from the managed process to the Agent (Job Process). ducc.agent.managed.process.state.update.endpoint=ducc.managed.process.state.update This is the JMS endpoint type used to communicate # from the managed process (Job Process) to the Agent. ducc.agent.managed.process.state.update.endpoint.type=socket Endpoint parameters which are transport specific. # For socket transport params are: # - transferExchange=true - include Camel Exchange wrapper in a message # - synch=false - use socket transport for one-way messaging (no replies neeeded) ducc.agent.managed.process.state.update.endpoint.params=transferExchange=true&amp;sync=false Note: the Resource Manager uses the data in the node metrics for scheduling.
+The interval in milliseconds between node metric publications. # Every agent publishes its updates at this rate.
+On large clusters, a high rate (small # interval) can be a burden on the network. ducc.agent.node.metrics.publish.rate=30000 This is the JMS endpoint used to send node metrics updates to listeners.
 Listeners # are usually the Resource Manager and Web Server.
 These messages serve as node # "heartbeats".
-As well, the node metrics heartbeats contain the amount of RAM on the node # and the number of processors. ducc.agent.node.metrics.endpoint=ducc.node.metrics # This is the JMS endpoint type used to send node metrics updates from the agents. ducc.agent.node.metrics.endpoint.type=topic # The interval in milliseconds between node inventory publications. # If the inventory has not changed since the last update the agent bypasses sending the # update, up to a maximum of ducc.agent.node.inventory.publish.rate.skip times. ducc.agent.node.inventory.publish.rate=10000

-This is the number of times the agent will bypass publishing its node inventory if the
+As well, the node metrics heartbeats contain the amount of RAM on the node # and the number of processors. ducc.agent.node.metrics.endpoint=ducc.node.metrics This is the JMS endpoint type used to send node metrics updates from the agents. ducc.agent.node.metrics.endpoint.type=topic The interval in milliseconds between node inventory publications. # If the inventory has not changed since the last update the agent bypasses sending the # update, up to a maximum of ducc.agent.node.inventory.publish.rate.skip times. ducc.agent.node.inventory.publish.rate=10000 This is the number of times the agent will bypass publishing its node inventory if the # inventory has not changed. ducc.agent.node.inventory.publish.rate.skip=3 This is the JMS endpoint used to send node inventory messages to listeners.
+Listeners are usually the Orchestrator and Web Server.
+Information in these messages include a map of # processes being managed on the node. ducc.agent.node.inventory.endpoint=ducc.node.inventory ducc.agent.launcher.thread.pool.size - Deprecated #ducc.agent.launcher.thread.pool.size=10